20. Order Management Process

 Set auto-progress to

-.
+true.
 This controls the auto progression of the taks through the various states of the task lifecycle (i.e. claimed, started, etc.)- Set the Parameter content type to

 - Set the Parameter content type to